maciejjedrzejczyk/hlf-arm64/README.md

 ```
 libicu63 \
 ```
-Finally in the same file **DELETE** this line as it causes errors within Debain:buster due to the package not being available
+Finally in the same file comment out the following lines:
 ```
+libmozjs185 \
-libmozsf180 \
+libnspr4-dev \
 ```

+#### 4.1.5 Kafka and Zookeeper

+Please note that Kafka and Zookeeper Ordering Service Network is set to deprecated status in Hyperledger Fabric 2.x and instead, Raft OSN is used instead.
+The documentation on how to prepare a Dockerfile for ARM64 of Kafka/Zookeeper Docker images is here for posterity only.

-4. Edit the two docker files in **images/zookeeper/Dockerfile** and **images/kafka/Dockerfile** by commenting out
+Edit the two docker files in **images/zookeeper/Dockerfile** and **images/kafka/Dockerfile** by commenting out
 ```
 FROM debian:buster-20190910-slim as download
 ```